srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 #### Task 2: Update Directory Permissions

-Before continuing, it is essential to ensure that the user profile for the IoT Edge Hub module has the required read, write, and execute permissions to the **/etc/iotedge/storage/** directory.
+Before continuing, it is essential for you to ensure that the user profile for the IoT Edge Hub module has the required read, write, and execute permissions to the **/etc/iotedge/storage/** directory.

 1. On your Azure portal dashboard, click **vm-az220-training-gw0002-{your-id}**.